wjohn007/Berry-DallasTemperature/README.md

 ### Fault detection

-- the application detects the error when GND/Power/Data pin is error.In this case, the status “hasError” is set to “true”.
+- The application detects the error when the GND/power/data pin is faulty.
+In this case, the status “hasError” is set to “true”.
 - After an error detection, 2 consecutive valid values ​​are required to reset the hasError flag.